digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

          ON "user".payload->>'user_id' = alias.payload->>'user_id'
      WHERE NOT "user".admin;

-Query the Ledger from a Fixed Offset
+Query the ledger from a fixed offset
 ------------------------------------

-An automation user who wants to query from fixed known offsets, still wants to write their query in the same familiar way.
+In this pattern, an automation user wants to query from fixed known offsets and wants to write a query in the same, familiar way.

 .. code-block:: sql

    -- fails if the datastore has not yet reached the given offset set_latest("00000001250");

-The queries will now observe active contracts from the given offset.
-Therefore the example queries presented above are unchanged.
+The queries observe active contracts from the given offset.
+The example queries presented above are unchanged.

-Set the Oldest Offset to Consider
+Set the oOldest offset to consider
 ---------------------------------

-A user wants to present a limited amount of history to their users.
+In this pattern, a user wants to present a limited amount of history to users.

-If readers wish to limit the event history, they can also call:
+If readers wish to limit the event history, they can call:

 .. code-block:: sql